sciZer0/7/c/README.md

 Please pay attention that

-the "Target" in the formula is namely Target Acceleration associated with the given Force, but never Real Acceleration of the pushed object.
+the "Target" in the formula is namely Target Acceleration associated with the given Force, but <b>never</b> Real Acceleration of the pushed object.

 In my opinion,